The primary stage name someone uses.

 The gender someone identifies as rather than the gender they were assigned at birth (e.g. Jazz Jennings, Laura Jane Grace and Laverne Cox are female) or the gender they sometimes present as in front of the camera (e.g. actor Chris Lilley and the drag queen RuPaul are male).

-Please file a content issue report when someone's gender field needs to be locked blank.
+Please file a content issue report when someone's gender field needs to be changed.

 The homepage field should only be used for the person's official website.